Aster family (Asteraceae)

 Cultivation: Mugwort prefers full or partial sun and moist to slightly dry conditions.
 It adapts well to loam, clay-loam, or gravelly soil, and slightly acid to alkaline conditions.
 This plant can spread aggressively, forming dense colonies that exclude other plants.

 Range & Habitat: Surprisingly, Mugwort is a rather uncommon plant in Illinois, occurring in only a few counties in the northern half of the state (see Distribution Map).
-It was introduced into the United States from Europe as an herbal plant.
+It was introduced into the United States from Eurasia as an herbal plant.
 Habitats include areas along railroads, edges of woods, prairie restorations, herbal gardens, and miscellaneous waste places.
-It usually occurs in disturbed areas, but has displayed a capacity to invade more natural sites, even when fire is used as a management tool.
+This plant usually occurs in disturbed areas, but it has displayed a capacity to invade more natural sites, even when fire is used as a management tool.
 This plant may become more of a problem in the future.

 Faunal Associations: The flowerheads attract few insects because they are wind-pollinated.
 While the shrubby Artemisia spp.
 (Sagebrushes) of the western states are valuable to various kinds of wildlife, birds and mammals appear to make little use of the herbaceous Artemisia spp. that occur in the Midwest and NE states.
 The slightly aromatic foliage of Mugwort is bitter-tasting and toxic, containing cinerole and thujone.
 This latter substance is a neurotoxin.
 While Mugwort has been used in herbal medicine in the past, it can cause a variety of neurological problems and adverse reactions.